XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 Associated Peter Pig range Peter Pig always makes sure that the necessary stuff to play the game is available.Range 20- English Civil War

 Game scenario generator.
 Peter Pig games are never two equal sides "bashing it out".
+Instead the rules generate a new scenarios for each battle.
+Both players have a fair chance of victory, due to a comprehensive victory point system.

-Battle game.Simple “planning table” upon which players put their resources into “The men”, “Powder and stores”, “The cause” and “Scouting”.
+Scenario generation for the Battle game.Simple “planning table” upon which players put their resources into “The men”, “Powder and stores”, “The cause” and “Scouting”.
 The results can make small differences to the situation and armies.

 Siege game.
 One player sets out and defends a fortified manor with surrounding earthworks.
 The other player launches the final assaults.
 The defences always have a perimeter of 4 feet which can be laid out in many different ways by the defender.
 This includes being against a table edge or in the middle of the table.
 The siege differs in that the armies do not use cavalry and do use breach parties and pounding.